 If you think using a snoring aid like Snorgo is the method to stop snoring for you, you can purchase your device here for just £34.99.

-Snorgo is the brainchild of Dr Pete Naylor and Phil Sutton, a Doctor and Chartered Scientist duo from the North West with over 20 years experience in medicine.
+Snorgo is the brainchild of Dr Pete Naylor and Phil Sutton, a Doctor with 20 years experience in General Practice and Chartered Scientist duo from the North West .
 Snorgo was established to provide a DIY cure for snoring with simple daily exercises that take just minutes to complete but have been shown to combat snoring for good in as little as 4-6 weeks.

 You May Also Be Interested In: